Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

 The Tigers had runners who earned All - First and All - Second Team SEC status for the men, All - Freshman SEC team recognition for the men and women, and SEC Runner of the Week nods, USTFCCCA All - South Region, and All - Academic accolades with a perfect APR score for both squads and produced two NCAA Men's Division I Cross - Country Championships competitors.

 AU men's cross - country team had a CoSIDA Capital One Academic All - District ®, SEC Scholar - Athlete of the Year, USTFCCCA All - Academic member, and held the highest team GPA among all athletic programs.
-On the recruiting side, an elite class was signed early for the cross - country and track and field programs in December 2014, with nationally - renowned newcomers (from Auburn SID).
+On the recruiting side, an elite class was signed early for the cross - country and track and field programs in December 2014, with elite newcomers (per Auburn SID).

-Women’s track and field was ranked 18th for indoors and 21st for outdoors in 2015 by USTFCCCA, and highly in the South Region and academically, and 28th at outdoor nationals as well.
+Women’s track and field was 28th at outdoor nationals as well.
 Auburn track had several marks that placed in the AU Record - Book, were All - Southeastern Conference and scoring, and advanced to the NCAA Championships.

-The distance program developed Ty McCormack who won The 2015 Penn Relays 10k, was an Honorable Mention All - American, competed at The 2015 World University Games, and later at The 2016 U.S. Olympic Team Marathon Trials while hitting an IAAF mark as a post - collegiate.
+The distance program developed a male runner who won The 2015 Penn Relays 10k, was an Honorable Mention All - American, competed at The 2015 World University Games, and later at The 2016 U.S. Olympic Team Marathon Trials while hitting an IAAF mark as a post - collegiate.

-He was previously on staff at Cornell University in The Sports School throughout the summer of 2014 for internal operations in customer service.
-Working with The Big Red included facilitating day - to - day duties in the athletic department, and as a guest coach and speaker separately at the cross - country and track and field sessions.
+Cornell University's Sports School throughout the summer of 2014 was work for internal operations in customer service.
+Time with The Big Red included facilitating day - to - day duties in the athletic department, and as a guest speaker separately at the cross - country and track and field sessions.

 Before the Sports School, he was at another Ancient Eight institution, Brown University from 2013 - 2014, focusing on the women’s distance program as an NCAA Countable Volunteer Assistant Coach and contributed to administrative responsibilities and scouting.